shipyardapp/Shipyard-Documentation/docs/faqs/plans/pricing.md

 Our Enterprise plan starts at $50k/year and includes additional security features like SSO and granular permission control.
 Additionally, the plan is fully customizable for your needs.
 - Want predictable pricing?
 You can purchase users and hours upfront for a discount.
 - Want longer retention for logs and version control?
 We can customize that value.
 - Need more memory or specific resources under the hood?
+We can customize those for your organization.
 - Want dedicated support and onboarding?
 We can arrange that!